edahelsinki/slise/README.md

 In robust regression we fit regression models that can handle data that contains outliers (see the example below for why outliers are problematic for normal regression).
 SLISE accomplishes this by fitting a model such that the largest possible subset of the data items have an error less than a given value.
 All items with an error larger than that are considered potential outliers and do not affect the resulting model.

 SLISE can also be used to provide *local model-agnostic explanations* for outcomes from black box models.
 To do this we replace the ground truth response vector with the predictions from the complex model.
 Furthermore, we force the model to fit a selected item (making the explanation local).
 This gives us a local approximation of the complex model with a simpler linear model (this is similar to, e.g., [LIME](https://github.com/marcotcr/lime) and [SHAP](https://github.com/slundberg/shap)).
-In contrast to other methods SLISE creates explanations using real data (not some discretised and randomly sampled data) so we can be sure that all inputs are valid (i.e. in the correct data manifold, and follows the constraints used to generate the data, e.g., the laws of physics).
+In contrast to other methods SLISE creates explanations using real data (not some discretised and randomly sampled data) so we can be sure that all inputs are valid (follows the same constraints as when the data was generated, e.g., the laws of physics).

 ## Installation